FreshKernel/ktor-server-firebase-app-check/README.md

 App Check is an additional layer of security that helps protect access to your services by attesting that incoming traffic is coming from your app, and blocking traffic that doesn't have valid credentials.
 It helps protect your backend from abuse, such as billing fraud, phishing, app impersonation, and data poisoning.

-Broad platform support that you can tailor to your needs App Check supports Android, iOS and Web out of the box.
-For customers that want to support more platforms, you can integrate your own attestation provider with App Check's custom capabilities.
+Broad platform support that you can tailor to your needs App Check supports Android, iOS, and Web out of the box.
+For customers who want to support more platforms, you can integrate your own attestation provider with App Check's custom capabilities.

-Firebase support integrate with custom backend, the supported sdks are Node.js, Python and Go
+Firebase support integrates with a custom backend, the supported SDKs are Node.js, Python, and Go

-And this a ktor plugin that save you some time to integrate it with your ktor backend
+This a ktor plugin that saves you some time to integrate it with your ktor backend

 [![IMAGE ALT TEXT HERE](https://i.imgur.com/asvY9tu.png)](https://youtu.be/LFz8qdF7xg4?si=V8SJRrkrHdCDZBKU)